andrewguy9/func_prototypes/README.md

 ```

 ## Returns:
 Converts the result of a function to a given type.
+Raises ValueError on error.
 ### Before:
 ```
 def int_adder(a, b):